La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Today, the amphitheater remains a vibrant venue, hosting events like bullfighting fairs, concerts, and festivals that give a contemporary touch to its historical legacy.

-Diego’s Tip: When you visit the Nimes Arena, climb up to the upper stands.
-From there, you’ll have spectacular views of the old town and the surrounding city.
-Make sure to grab the audio guide as soon as you enter.
-If you’re lucky enough to visit during an event, don’t miss the chance to experience this unique setting in action!
+Diego’s tip: when you visit the Nîmes Arenas, climb up to the upper stands.
+From there, you’ll get spectacular views of the old town and the surrounding cityscape.
+Remember to grab the audio guide as soon as you enter.
+And if you’re lucky enough to visit during an event at the Arenas, take the chance to experience something truly unique.

-• Admission Fee: From €5, free for children under 7.
+🎫 Entrance fee: From €5, free for children under 7

-• Visit Duration: Minimum 45 minutes.
-Recommended: 1 to 2 hours to fully enjoy your visit.
+Visit duration: Minimum 45 minutes Recommended: between 1 and 2 hours to fully enjoy the visit.

 4- Musée de la Romanité: Discover Nimes’ History with Your Family